Magneto-optic effects of the Cosmic Microwave Background: Three state density matrix and generalized Stokes parameters

 Suppose first that matrix $B_2(T)$ can be considered as perturbation matrix, namely we can write it as the product of a small temperature independent parameter, $\epsilon$, with temperature depended functions $\tilde G(T)$ and $\tilde G_1(T)$.
 This situation would be true when either $|\Delta M(T)|<|\Delta M_1(T)|\ll M_{\phi\gamma}(T)$ or $|\Delta M_1(T)|<|\Delta M(T)|\ll M_{\phi\gamma}(T)$.
 We will find the corresponding parameter space in Sec. \ref{sec:5}.
 Using the same formalism as we showed in Sec. \ref{sec:4}, we get the following solutions (to the first order in $\epsilon$) for $U$ and $V$ components of $\tilde S_1$

 where we have defined $F_{\phi\gamma}(T)$ and $G_1(T)$ respectively as

 and $\Delta G(T)=G(T)-G_1(T)$.
 Even though $\epsilon$ does not appear explicitly in \eqref{res-U-V}, it is implicitly included in $G(T)$ and $G_1(T)$.
 In \eqref{res-U-V} we show only the solutions for $U$ and $V$ and do not show those for the other components of $\tilde S_1$ since we are not interested in\footnote{In this paper we are only interested in usual Stokes parameters $I_\gamma, Q, U$ and $V$ since they completely describe the polarization of light.
-If one is also interested in intensity of pseudoscalar field $I_\phi$ which is related to $S_8$ or transition amplitudes of photons into pseudoscalar particles then are needed also expressions for the remaining Stokes parameters $S_4, S_5, S_6, S_7, S_8$.
-We show their solutions in Appendix \ref{app:1}.}.
+If one is also interested in intensity of pseudoscalar field $I_\phi$ which is related to $S_8$ or transition amplitudes of photons into pseudoscalar particles then are needed also expressions for the remaining Stokes parameters $S_4, S_5, S_6, S_7, S_8$.}.